openstack/keystoneauth/doc/source/using-sessions.rst

                                             'min_version': '2.0',
                                             'max_version': '3.4',
                                             'discover_versions': False})

+.. note:: The min_version and max_version arguments in this example indicate
+          acceptable range for finding the endpoint for the given Major API versions.
+They are in the endpoint_filter, they are not requesting the call to ``/users`` be made at a specific microversion.

 `endpoint_filter` accepts a number of arguments with which it can determine an endpoint url: